 THE FUTURE OF CONTENT IN A PUBLISH-ON-DEMAND WORLD

 MEDIAX AT STANFORD UNIVERSITY

 This two-day conference featured results from cutting-edge research on creative destruction in the media ecosystem.
 Frank’s presentation was adapted from “Schumpeter and the Future of Media,” his paper in The Milken Institute Review.

 SEMI DI FUTURO: 150 ANNI POLITECNICO DI MILANO

-Held in December 2013 in partnership with Moleskine as part of the 150th anniversary celebration of the Politecnico di Milano, this half-day conference focused on how we will generate, record, and share ideas in the analog and digital continuum.
-Frank spoke on the findings from "Embracing Analog," a study he designed with JWT Intelligence to explore attitudes about digital v. physical.
+Held in partnership with Moleskine as part of the 150th anniversary celebration of the Politecnico di Milano, this conference focused on how we will generate, record, and share ideas in the analog and digital continuum.
+Frank spoke on the findings from “Embracing Analog,” the study he designed with JWT Intelligence to explore attitudes about digital v. physical.